 - the development and implementation of business continuity and disaster recovery strategies and solutions;

-- Advising FOX SPORTS Australia on the engagement of on-air talent, commentators and journalists; and
+- FOX SPORTS Australia on the engagement of on-air talent, commentators and journalists; and

-- Advising on the commercialisation of intellectual property rights, including RMS in relation to its proprietary software licensing arrangements and Sport by Numbers in relation to its data and statistics.
+- Various clients on the commercialisation of intellectual property rights, including RMS in relation to its proprietary software licensing arrangements and Sport by Numbers in relation to its data and statistics.